Arvind Kejriwal: Personal life

+Controversies

+COVID-19

+In May 2021, Kejriwal called for the India central government to immediately stop air travel between India and Singapore, and develop "vaccine alternatives for children", due to "a new variant of coronavirus found in Singapore" which "is being said to be very dangerous for children".
+However, the Singapore Health Ministry stated that there was no known Singaporean variant of COVID-19; a recent report discussing the threat of COVID-19 to Singaporean children was discussing a variant of COVID-19 first detected in India: B.1.617.
+Many of the recent COVID-19 cases in Singapore were of B.1.617.
+Further, it said “There is no truth whatsoever in the assertions found within the reports”.
+The foreign minister of India, Subrahmanyam Jaishankar, and the foreign minister of Singapore, Vivian Balakrishnan, criticised Kejriwal's comment as "irresponsible" and counter-factual respectively.

+In 2022, the Kejriwal government was accused by a central government panel of inflating the reported oxygen need of Delhi during the second wave of COVID-19 infections.

 Lawsuits

 Several defamation cases were filed against Arvind Kejriwal by his political opponents.
 In January 2014, Kejriwal released a list of most corrupt politicians that included several leaders across the political spectrum.
 Of the several on the list, Nitin Gadkari immediately filed a defamation suit against Kejriwal.
 Subsequently, Kejriwal apologised to union minister Nitin Gadkari for his unverified allegations and also sought apology from former minister Kapil Sibal.

-In 2016, Kejriwal made allegations against Bikram Majithia, then revenue minister of Punjab of involvement in drug trade for which Majithia filed a defamation case against him and two others from Aam Aadmi party.
+In 2016, Kejriwal made allegations against Bikram Majithia, the then revenue minister of Punjab of involvement in drug trade for which Majithia filed a defamation case against him and two others from Aam Aadmi party.
 Kejriwal apologised to Majithia a couple of years later in March 2018.

 Kejriwal made allegations against finance minister Arun Jaitley for irregularities in DDCA.
-Arun Jaitley filed a 10 crore defamation suit against Kejriwal.
+Arun Jaitley filed a 10-crore defamation suit against Kejriwal.
 On 2 March 2016, Delhi High Court asked Chief Minister Arvind Kejriwal and suspended BJP MP Kirti Azad to file their written statements in a civil defamation suit of Rs 5 crores filed by DDCA for their alleged remarks against the cricket body regarding its functioning and finances.
-Following this in April 2018 Arvind Kejriwal and three others from his party including Sanjay Singh, Raghav Chaddha and Ashutosh apologized Arun Jaitley in a joint letter.
+Following this, in April 2018 Arvind Kejriwal and three others from his party including Sanjay Singh, Raghav Chaddha and Ashutosh apologised to Arun Jaitley in a joint letter.

 In his affidavit to Election Directorate before the second term elections in 2015 Kejriwal had declared that he has 10 criminal charges and 47 total charges against him.

 In 2021, a Delhi court dismissed an assault case filed by a Delhi bureaucrat against Kejriwal and ten AAP MLAs and discharged them of all charges.
 The court noted that "no prima facie case" was made against them.